civol/HDLRuby/README.md

 ## Events
 <a name="events"></a>

 Each behavior of a system is associated with a list of events, called a sensitivity list, that specifies when the behavior is to be executed.
-An event is associated with a signal and represents the instants when the signal reaches a given state.
+An event is associated with a signal and represents the instant when the signal reaches a given state.

 There are three kinds of events: positive edge events represent the instants when their corresponding signals vary from 0 to 1, and negative edge events represent the instants when their corresponding signals vary from 1 to 0 and the change events represent the instants when their corresponding signals vary.